Wednesday, December 25, 2024

 A Roman Polanski Film

-The movie starts out with one young boy hits another boy at the park with a stick in NYC.
+The movie starts out with one young boy hitting another boy at the park with a stick in NYC.
 Zachary breaks two of Ethan’s teeth.
 The rest of the movies takes place in Ethan’s home, where the parents of both boys discuss what they should do to resolve the issue.
 They introduce themselves.
 Alan is a lawyer and his wife Nancy is an Investment Broker, while Michael is a salesman of toilet parts and his wife Penelope is a writer.
 They seem civil, but they cannot seem to agree on an appropriate resolution and action.
 The topic quickly changes to their own issues.
-The whole movie takes place in Michael and Penelope’s apartment between the four parents.
+The whole movie takes place in Michael and Penelope’s apartment between these four people.

 Michael, Penelope’s husband, seems calm, agreeable, and laidback.
 The men end up chatting about the scotch and cigars that they forget about their current situation.
 Michael’s mother keeps calling him about her health issues.
 Nancy gets tired of Alan chatting on his cell phone with his clients that she dumps the cell phone into a flower vase with water.
 Michael quickly takes it out, and the men try to dry it with a hairdryer.
 All four people get involved in each other issues that they forget about the boys.
 Suddenly, Alan’s cellphone rings but he doesn’t pick it up.
 All four people just stare at the ringing cellphone.
 The movie ends at the park, with a closeup on the healthy hamster sniffing around in the grass, while the two boys are hanging out together in the background with their friends.